Author:

 Science philosopher Enn Kasak will discuss in his lecture how the deeper inclusion of quantum theory in describing the universe compels us to rethink concepts such as reality, spacetime, and matter — both in its "dark" and "light" forms.

-The public lecture is with free entrance and live steam on UTTV.
+The public lecture lecture video is available on UTTV.
 The lecture is in Estonian.

 Join the Facebook event.